nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 ### Value proposition

-Users are able to make, check, delete, view, change, and source in real-time for available slots for appointments using this application.
-This application will display a range of time slots available for users to choose from, may also list available dates and unavailable dates when the User is trying to schedule an appointment.
-The User can also choose to work on a 6-calendar-months view/basis (an up and coming feature), or per month, per week, down to a day’s view/basis.

-Possible enhancements include appointment data printout, a file backup in the background to act as a redundancy measure for unforeseen disruption, alerts for the User if so scheduled, etc.

 Our Value Proposition is that our scheduler provides, throughout the app use, a consistent user-friendly and error-free interface, helpful message feedback or alerts and capability to suggest time slots to the user in addition to the time slots available (an up and coming feature).
 The scheduler can be customized into working on the basis of various time durations (6 months, monthly, weekly etc).
 Using the CLI-type interface, the user will be able to edit multiple appointments easily with minimal commands / single commands.